 - Compared with other drivers, teens have the lowest rate of seat belt use.

 - Crash risk is the highest during the first year that a teenager has his/her license.

 - Per mile driven, teen drivers between the ages of 16-19 are three times more likely than drivers 20 years and older to be in a fatal crash.

 - Every day 6 teens between 16-19 years old die from motor vehicle injuries and many more suffer from injuries related to car crashes.

 What is distracted driving?

 Distracted driving means any activity that takes your attention away from driving safely.
 The Center for Disease Control (CDC) lists three main types of distraction: visual (when you take your eyes off of the road), manual (when you take your hands off of the steering wheel, and cognitive (when you take your mind off of driving).
 Texting and talking on the phone are major driving distractions and illegal in many states however, there are other activities such as talking to others in the car, changing stations on the radio, putting on makeup, shaving, eating, and daydreaming that are also dangerous.
-In fact, ANYTHING that takes your eyes, hands or mind off of the road is considered distracted driving.
-According to the U.S. Department of Transportation, in 2016 there were a total of 37,461fatal crashes in the United States involving 3,157 distracted drivers—which resulted in 3,450deaths.
+In fact, ANYTHING that takes your eyes, hands or mind off the road is considered distracted driving.
+According to the U.S. Department of Transportation, in 2020there were a 3,142 people killed in motor vehicle accidents due to a distracted driver.